hAkselS/FKW_detector/config/README.md

 Our initial guess is approximately 60 files.
 In lab, 60 files equates to 1Wh of energy consumption on the RPi5.

+### Allowed Runtime Minutes (allowed_runtime_minutes: 15)
+How long should the Raspberry be allowed to run before shutting down.
+Note, the timer running out will NOT cause the forced shutdown flag to be True.